lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     - Phase 1 — cover regular **withdrawal-queue demand**;
     - Phase 2 — issue **forced validator exits**;
     - Phase 3 — add **active rebalancing** within CMv2.
 Phase 3 is optional and can be switched off (leaving only Phases 1–2).
-2. **The Oracle submits the report to VEBO-7002.** On submission, VEBO:
+2. **The off-chain Oracle submits the report to VEBO contract.** On submission, VEBO:
     - checks the report's total requested withdrawal balance in ETH against the sanity checker limit;
     - verifies against the staking module that each reported key belongs to the stated module and node operator, and that every PWR targets a `0x02` validator;
     - appends the intentions, in report order, to the single FIFO queue in the `ValidatorWithdrawalsQueue` contract;